XXinyun/CSC120-Final-Project/README.md

 ## Additional Reflection Questions
  - What was your **overall approach** to tackling this project?

-We used Object oriented programing to set up two classes one for bag which is a aggregation (part of ) the human class and we set up and main method to deal with the text based game and use the methods from the human class.
+We used Object oriented programing to set up three classes one for Bag class which is a aggregation (part of ) the human class and a Room class that have the map to record the coordinates that is associated with the Human class we set up and main method to deal with the text based game and use the methods from the Human class and the other two classes.

  The overall approach we did is start from designing the structures, try write codes, adjusts codes.
 Our principle is the S^4 method mostly.
 We've started small, which we concidered about how to write a code about excaping a room and players met something on the way and use them.
 Then, we tried to enrich the contents of the methods and contents of "surprising things" in the room.
 After we got some simple tries successfully compiled, we tried to add more things to make it complete and more interesting.
 Finally, we ended with what our target is (approximately yes!).